wqking/metapp/doc/core-concepts.md

 getMetaType<int>()->getUnifiedType() == getMetaType<const int>()->getUnifiedType();
 getMetaType<std::string>()->getUnifiedType() == getMetaType<volatile std::string>()->getUnifiedType();
 ```
 `UnifiedType` is an opaque type, that's why it's a `const void *`.
-It's function is to identify a type.
+It's only function is to identify a type.

 Both MetaType and UnifiedType can be used to identify C++ type, they are the C++ `typeid` in metapp.